 - There is a well-established Community Based Tourism program – Through this excellent program, you can go horse-trekking, hiking, see falconeering, stay in yurt camps, and more.
 Best of all, the program is designed to ensure your money goes to the locals.
 Learn more about CBT and all the amazing things you can do in Krygystan at http://cbtkyrgyzstan.kg/.

 - The landscape stuns – Seriously, the mountains here are incredible.
 The Travel Lemming has lived near mountains most of his life, and is sometimes numb to mountain landscapes.
 But Kyrgyzstan’s deliver.
-Outside of Svaneti, Georgia, I have a hard time thinking of an areas that compares to the landscapes here.
+Outside of Svaneti, Georgia, I have a hard time thinking of an area that compares to the landscapes here.

 - Safety in Kyrgyzstan– Despite what you may think, Kyrgyzstan is a perfectly safe and stable country to visit.
 Kyrgyzstan’s tourism is on the upswing, but many locals will still be fascinated just to encounter foreigners.

-- When to Visit – Unless you want to ski, you should visit in summer.
+- When to Visit Kyrgyzstan – Unless you want to ski, you should visit in summer.
 Any other time you are looking at mountain passes potentially being closed and the seasonal yurt camps yet to be set up.

 - Language – Kyrgyz and Russian are widely spoken here.
 English is not, though in Bishkek service personnel and young folks generally know enough to help out.